Run an OpenFOAM parameter study

 pitz_daily_case.write(folder=case_paths_lookup[array_task_id])

-decorate your functions you want to run in the specified execution context, in this case we want to execute our OpenFOAM case in parallel and return the field “alpha.liquid”
+decorate your functions you want to run in an executor, here we want to execute our OpenFOAM case in parallel and return the field “alpha.liquid”

 array_task_id = int(os.getenv("SLURM_ARRAY_TASK_ID"))